koltyakov/az-fun-go-sp/README.md

 - [Go SDK](https://golang.org/dl/)
 - [Visual Studio Code](https://code.visualstudio.com) & [Azure Functions extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurefunctions)

+> Mac or Linux machine, or Windows WSL2 are preferred.
+> All the commands within the sample assumed running in `bash`.

 ## Create Azure Function Resource

-> This flow is dev friendly when it comes for quick experiments.
-For production deployments please concider infrustructure as code and automation via DevOps.
+> This flow is dev friendly when it comes to quick experiments.
+For production deployments please consider infrastructure as code and automation via DevOps.

-In VS Code with Azure Functions entension installed:
+In VS Code with Azure Functions extension installed:

 - `CMD+Shift+P` type `Azure Functions: Create Function App in Azure...
-(Advanced)` and folow the wizard (further is the example of the steps)
+(Advanced)` and follow the wizard (further is the example of the steps)
 - Select dev subscription
 - Enter a globally unique name for the new function app
 - Select a runtime stack: `Custom Handler`